-Before yesterday, it had been about three weeks since my last ketamine infusion.
-Lately, I notice an improvement in my depression in the days following an infusion, but it doesn’t last for as long as I’d like.
+Before yesterday, it had been about three weeks since my last IV ketamine infusion for depression.
+Lately, I notice an improvement in my depression in the days following a ketamine treatment infusion, but it doesn’t last for as long as I’d like.
 Changing or adding a medication seems like a good option at this point.
 For a couple of weeks now, I’ve been battling my pharmacy and insurance for access to Wellbutrin.
 It’s been quite a hassle, but I hope it will be worth it.

 For this infusion, I used a scopolamine patch and took cimetidine, both of which may help the effects of ketamine last longer.
 When we’ve done this combination in the past, I’m pretty well zonked for the rest of the day, and the experience of the infusion mostly disappears from my memory.
 Scopolamine makes me feel slightly off balance, and it gives me wicked dry mouth.
 Not just dry mouth, though – it’s also inside my nose and throat.
 Yuck.

 Often, the first sensation I notice during an IV ketamine treatment is warmth in my head and neck.
 This is quickly followed by a sense that my head is either expanding or shrinking.
 This time, it was shrinking.
 It felt a bit like the skin around my head stayed in place, but everything underneath it was crumpling into a little tin foil ball.
 At some point, the feeling reversed.
 The warmth radiating upward evoked a strange floaty sensation, and I remember thinking that my head felt like a hot air balloon, stretching out and lifting off.